tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Write a Python script that counts the number of trees treated in each park and prints a list of (park, count) pairs ordered alphabetically by the park name.
+Write a Python script that counts the number of trees treated in each park and prints a list of "<park>: <count>" pairs ordered alphabetically by the park name.
+Every element in the list must be printed on a new line.

 ## Required syntax